 The 4954-ton, 220-passenger cruise ship MS Victory 2 was acquired from Bahamas-based Clipper Group by 3 European private investors, one of which is Copenhagen-based Albatros Travel company, that operates expedition cruises and tours around the world.
 The company Cruise Management International provides the vessel's deck and engine management, while the sister company CMI Leisure handles its hotel operations.

-MS Victory 2 itinerary calendar, following the "Inaugural Cruise" from Boston on May 20, 2018) has regularly scheduled 7-night Canada and New England cruises between Massachusetts USA (departures from Boston and Gloucester) and Nova Scotia Canada (Halifax).
+MS Victory 2 itinerary calendar, following the "Inaugural Cruise" from Boston on May 20, 2018) has regularly scheduled 7-night Canada and New England cruises between Massachusetts USA (departures from Boston and Gloucester MA) and Nova Scotia Canada (Halifax).
 Other itineraries include St Lawrence Seaway, Lake Michigan and the Canadian Maritimes, plus the company's first cruises on Lake Superior (bordering Ontario Canada and Minnesota USA).

 The ship's itineraries are themed "New England Splendour" (between Halifax NS and Boston MS), "St Lawrence Seaway and French Canadian Maritimes" (between Halifax NS and Detroit MI) and "Western Lake Superior (between Milwaukee WI, Thunder Bay MI and Detroit MI).